Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Introduction

-One of the main differences between mathematics and physics is that every object appearing in a physical theory has its unit, such as length, time, energy, and so on.
-We use the following physical units in this study: a speed of light is set to unity $c=1$, and a gravitational constant $\kappa$ (whose value is $\kappa=4\pi G_{ N}/c^2\approx 0.933199\times10^{-26} \mathrm{m}/\mathrm{kg}$ in the SI-units, where $G_{ N}$ is the Newtonian constant of gravitation) and reduced Plank-constant $\hbar=h/2\pi$ are written explicitly.
-In this units, physical dimensions of fundamental constants are provided as $[\hbar \kappa]=L^2=T^2$ and $[\hbar/\kappa]=E^2=M^2$, where $L$, $T$, $E$ and $M$ are, respectively, length, time, energy and mass dimensions.
+This report uses the following physical units: a speed of light is set to unity $c=1$, but a gravitational constant $\kappa=8\pi G_{ N}/c^2$ ($G_{ N}$ is the Newtonian constant of gravitation) and reduced Plank-constant $\hbar=h/2\pi$ are written explicitly.
+In these units, physical dimensions of fundamental constants are $[\hbar \kappa]=L^2=T^2$ and $[\hbar/\kappa]=E^2=M^2$, where $L$, $T$, $E$ and $M$ are, respectively, length, time, energy and mass dimensions.